mehultikekar/nxsession/README.md

 1. It has much lower bandwidth requirement.
 2. It plays well with multi-monitor setups.

 The code is just one bash script each for the viewer and host - [nxviewer](nxviewer) and [nxhost](nxhost) that call NX 3 binaries nxproxy and nxagent respectively.
 At present, it has been tested on Linux host and Linux/Mac OS X viewer setups.
-Windows viewer is being developed.
+A Windows viewer might be possible using [nxlogin](http://saurus.steg0.eu/proj/nxlogin).

 ## How to use